-It is the Policy of the Financial Aid Office at WGTC to verify all Student Aid Reports (SAR) selected by the Department of Education (ED) prior to awarding financial aid.
+It is the Policy of the Financial Aid Office at WGTC to verify all FAFSA Submission Summaries (FSS) selected by the Department of Education (ED) prior to awarding financial aid.
 This verification process will be in compliance with the latest published regulations or guidance from the U.S. Department of Education.

 If a student is chosen for verification, he or she must satisfy all financial aid requirements before the financial aid file is considered complete.
-Beginning Fall 2017, all verification requirements must be completed online at: WGTC Verify My FAFSA
+Verification requirements must be completed online utilizing WGTC's CampusLogic platform.

-A student's financial aid award package is determined yearly and is based on your current estimated family contribution (EFC), cost of attendance, residency, and other financial aid eligibility requirements.
-Once your financial aid award package is complete, you will be notified by text, mail, or student email of your financial aid award.
-You can also view your financial aid award eligibility through your Self-Service Banner Web account.
+A student's financial aid award package is determined yearly and is based on the current student aid index (SAI), cost of attendance, residency, and other financial aid eligibility requirements.
+Once the financial aid award package is complete, students are notified by text, mail, or student email of the financial aid award.
+Students can also view his or her financial aid award eligibility through their Self-Service Banner Web account.